ali-begic/folder-deleter/README.md

 ![folder-deleter-capture](https://github.com/user-attachments/assets/13ac68f7-4f5c-43f5-b555-1fbe77df4462)

+## Features of the Folder Deleter Qt Application

+### Cross-Platform Compatibility
+- Compatible with various operating systems, ensuring that users can delete folders regardless of their platform.

+### User-Friendly Interface
+- A simple and intuitive interface designed with the Qt framework, making it easy to navigate and use.

+### Multiple Folder Deletion
+- **Select Multiple Folders**: Allows users to select and delete multiple folders simultaneously, either through a file dialog or by specifying folder paths manually.

+### Recursive Deletion
+- **Delete Subfolders**: Option to delete folders and their contents recursively, including all subfolders within the selected directory.

+### Hidden Folder Deletion
+- **Delete Hidden Folders**: Provides the option to include hidden folders in the deletion process, giving users complete control over what gets deleted.

+### Confirmation and Error Handling
+- **Confirmation Prompts**: Asks for confirmation before deleting folders, preventing accidental deletions.
+- **Error Handling**: Properly handles errors when folders do not exist or cannot be deleted, ensuring smooth operation.

+### Customizable Deletion Options
+- **Ask Before Each Deletion**: Allows users to enable or disable prompts for each folder being deleted.
+- **Selective Deletion**: Users can choose to delete only visible folders or include hidden ones as well.

+### Real-Time Feedback
+- **Success/Failure Messages**: Displays messages to inform users of successful deletions or any issues encountered during the process.

+### Efficient Performance
+- **Fast Deletion Process**: Optimized for quickly deleting multiple folders, minimizing wait times and enhancing user productivity.

+### Error Message Display
+- **Empty Input Validation**: Displays an error message if no folder is specified for deletion, ensuring users provide necessary input before proceeding.

+These features make the **Folder Deleter** a reliable tool for efficiently managing and deleting folders, giving users full control over the deletion process while ensuring safety and convenience.

 ## Building the Qt Application from Source

 To build and run the **Folder Deleter** application from source, it would be best solution to open the application in [Qt Creator](https://www.qt.io/), then compile it to your liking.
 But if you want to do it manually, here are the steps you need to follow: